evmcnb/quartz/content/Full/Bronchiolitis.md

 ### In hospital
 Typically patients only require supportive management
-- Ensure adequate intake - orally, via NG or IV fluids.
+- Ensure adequate intake - NG early $\pm$ IV fluids.
 Important to avoid overfeeding as **this will restrict breathing**
 - Saline nasal drops and suctioning to remove secretions - particularly prior to feeding
 - [[Pearls/Oxygen|Oxygen]] - titrate up to 92%
 - Ventilatory if required - step-wise progression